Western Province · Zambia · Since the First Flood

 Maoma Drums Beat

 The night before — drums summon all paddlers to Lealui.
-Sound carries miles across the floodplain.

 DAWN